Safe Haven Ireland

 Safe Haven Ireland's work is guided by a firm belief in openness, transparency and accountability values.
 These values are incorporated in our integration activities as well in our partnerships and in our presence in the youth development sector.

-Our Child Protection and Safeguarding Statement, revised on January 2018, is available here.
+Our Child Protection and Safeguarding Statement, most recently revised on January 2018, is available here.

 We recognise that youth development and integration are only attainable when the needs and interests of both young men and women are fully acknowledged.
 The implementation of a gender equality policy is vital, and we adhere to 2004 Development Cooperation Ireland's Gender Equality Policy in the formulation of our strategies.